Cloudxtreme/monster-rpg-3/README.md

 # Build instructions

 The tools/build.sh script can be used to download and build everything on Linux.
+You still need the development packages listed below installed first, though.

-Below are the instructions to build manually.
+The following are instructions to build manually.
 See the instructions in README.txt in the monster-rpg-3-data repo for instructions on building the datafile.

 # Build instructions (Ubuntu 14.04)